ops-center/alerts/charts/elasticsearch/remedy.md

 - #### AppPhaseNotReady
   - Contact AppsCode team
 - #### AppPhaseCritical
-  - If any `MariaDBOpsRequest` is ongoing on same database, Wait until it completes.
+  - If any `ElasticsearchOpsRequest` is ongoing on same database, Wait until it completes.
-  - If some nodes of the MariaDB Cluster are not `Up`, Try restarting those nodes one at a time.
+  - If some nodes of the Elasticsearch Cluster are not `Up`, Try restarting those nodes one at a time.
   - Contact AppsCode team if this persists for more than 30 minutes.

 ### KubeDB OpsManager